London Borough of Enfield: Youth activities

 Scouting and Guiding have many groups within Enfield.
 The annual St George's Day Parade has around a thousand young people marching through Enfield Town, led by the Enfield District Scout Band.

-The Boys' and Girls' Brigade are also quite active within the borough, participating in various ceremonies and events throughout the year, including the Enfield Town Show, St Georges Day Parade and on Remembrance Day Parade.

-The Air Training Corps has three units in the area, No.85 (Enfield & Southgate) Squadron based in Winchmore Hill and Enfield Town, No.1159 (Edmonton) Squadron based in Edmonton, No.1571 (Ayleward) Squadron based in Aylward School and No.2473 (Highlands & Southgate) Squadron in Highlands School, Southgate.

-The Red Room music and film project ran from 2008 – 2014 based in Ponders End, aimed at 13 – 19 year olds supported and funded by Enfield Council.

 Media

-The Enfield Independent provides local news.
+Enfield Dispatch and Enfield Independent provide local news.

 Sport and recreation

 Enfield's King George's Field, named in memory of King George V, includes the Queen Elizabeth II athletics stadium, the Enfield Ignatians Rugby Club and numerous football, rugby and baseball diamonds.
 The playing fields were used as a POW camp for Italians during World War II.

 The second largest playing fields are at Firs Farm on Firs Lane.
 There are a handful of rugby pitches along with more than a dozen football pitches.
-These are used by local amateur football clubs including Winchmore Hill Football Club, Mayfield Athletic FC and Southgate County FC.
-The pitches drain reasonably well but are generally in poor condition with old, rusted goalposts.
-The changing facilities are also very dilapidated, with some changing rooms being no more than concrete sheds with corrugated roofs.
+These are used by local amateur football clubs including Winchmore Hill Football Club.

 Many sports teams and clubs are located in Enfield; Winchmore Hill Sports Club, Winchmore Hill Football Club, Enfield Town F.C., Enfield 1893 F.C., Cockfosters F.C., Enfield Borough F.C. and Futsal Club Enfield are the most prominent.
 The once successful football club, Enfield FC, were forced into a nomadic existence after the sale of their Southbury Road ground and became defunct at the end of the 2006/2007 season after years of ground sharing at many Hertfordshire based clubs.
 Enfield 1893 were formed after Enfield FC's demise and have spent time groundsharing at Ware FC and Broxbourne Borough FC.
 They finally found a ground in the borough when they merged with Brimsdown Rovers for the start of the 2011/2012 season.
-Saracens Rugby Football Club used to play in Enfield and still train at Bramley Road sports ground near Cockfosters.